-We ensured that the audit team included the appropriate skills and competences which are needed for the audit of a listed client in the automotive industry.
-We have made use of our own experts in the areas of valuations of derivatives and investments in equity instruments.
+We ensured that the audit team included the appropriate skills and competences which are needed for the audit of a client in the financial services industry.
+We involved specialists in the areas of IT audit and income tax and have made use of our own experts in the areas of valuation of financial instruments.